-Short-term scheduler selects from among the processes in ready queue, and allocates the CPU to one of them
+- The CPU scheduler selects from among the processes in ready queue, and allocates a CPU core to one of them

 - Queue may be ordered in various ways

 - CPU scheduling decisions may take place when a process:

 - 1. Switches from running to waiting state

 - 2. Switches from running to ready state

 - 3. Switches from waiting to ready

 - 4. Terminates

+- For situations 1 and 4, there is no choice in terms of scheduling.
+A new process (if one exists in the ready queue) must be selected for execution.

-- Scheduling under 1 and 4 is nonpreemptive
+- For situations 2 and 3, however, there is a choice.

-- All other scheduling is preemptive

-- Consider access to shared data

-- Consider preemption while in kernel mode

-- Consider interrupts occurring during crucial OS activities